 Therefore, selfie, as dictionaries define it today, is a practice in which one takes a photo of himself or herself using a smartphone.

 In this definition, the connection between smartphones (new cameras) is highlighted.
 In its strict sense, you can only say that somebody is taking a selfie if he or she is taking self-photo through a smartphone.

 Some people say that selfie boosts their self-esteem.
 For example, one survey found that 41% of adult women claim that selfies make them feel confident.

 Along the years, the practice of taking own photos has been observed.
 But the reason why people love taking pictures of themselves is an ongoing debate.
 Scientific disciplines including psychology try to understand the motivation behind a selfie.

 Person’s personality and selfie

 What motivates people to love taking their self-image through smartphones?
 This question sparks several scientific studies.
 For example, one study investigated the possible link between selfie and personality factors.

 Narcissism is the feeling of extreme self-centeredness and grandiose view of oneself.
-Narcissists have tremendous need to be admired by others.
+Narcissists have a tremendous need to be admired by others.
 They love being the center of attention all the time.

 Psychopathy is a psychological disorder in which an individual shows anti-social behavior and inability to love others.